kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	E. Proprioception from the ipsilateral leg

 #### Answer: C. Motor control of the contralateral foot - *FALSE* = A. Vibratory sensations from the ipsilateral arm - TRUE
-- At this level, the lateral portion of the dorsal columns (dorsal funiculus) is composed of the fasciculus cuneatus.
-Axons carrying tactile, proprioceptive and vibratory information from the ipsilateral arm enter the spinal cord via the dorsal root, ascend the cord in the fasciculus cuneatus and synapse in the nucleus cuneatus of the caudal medulla.
-Secondary neurons from this nucleus give rise to internal arcuate fibres, which decussate and ascend to the thalamus (ventral posterolateral nucleus or VPl) as the medial lemniscus.
-Tertiary neurons from the VPl project to the ipsilateral somatosensory cortex.
-Therefore, damage to the fasciculus cuneatus would result in a deficit in tactile, proprioceptive and vibratory sensations in the ipsilateral arm, because the fibres that carry this information do not cross until they reach the medulla.
-- Fine motor control of the fingers is principally carried by the ipsilateral corticospinal tract in the lateral funiculus of the cord.
-Motor control of the contralateral foot is carried by the ipsilateral corticospinal tract in the lateral funiculus of the cord.
-Hemianhidrosis (lack of sweating) of the face could be produced by interruption of sympathetic innervation to the face.
-The hypothalamospinal tract projects from the hypothalamus to the intermediolateral cell column at levels T1–2.
-It descends the cord in the lateral funiculus.
-Interruption of this tract results in Horner’s syndrome (miosis, ptosis, hemianhidrosis).
-Proprioception from the ipsilateral leg is carried by fasciculus gracilis in the medial part of the dorsal columns.
+- Damage to *fasciculus cuneatus* would result in a
+	- deficit in tactile, proprioceptive and vibratory sensations in ipsilateral arm
+	- as fibres that carry this information *do not cross until they reach medulla*

+##### Notes
+- At this level, lateral portion of dorsal columns (*dorsal funiculus*)
+	- is composed of fasciculus cuneatus
+- Axons carrying
+	- *tactile*
+	- *proprioceptive*, and
+	- *vibratory* information from ipsilateral arm
+		- enter spinal cord via dorsal root
+		- ascend cord in *fasciculus cuneatus* and synapse in *nucleus cuneatus* of *caudal medulla*
+- Secondary neurons from this nucleus give rise to internal arcuate fibres which decussate and ascend to thalamus (*ventral posterolateral nucleus*) as medial lemniscus
+- Tertiary neurons from VPN project to ipsilateral somatosensory cortex

+###### Corticospinal Tracts - LEARN
+- Fine motor control of fingers is principally carried by
+	- *ipsilateral corticospinal tract* in lateral funiculus of cord
+- Motor control of **contralateral** foot is carried by
+	- ipsilateral corticospinal tract in lateral funiculus of cord
+- Hemianhidrosis (*lack of sweating*) of face could be produced by
+	- interruption of sympathetic innervation to face
+- *Hypothalamospinal tract* projects from hypothalamus to
+	- intermediolateral cell column at levels T1–2
+	- It descends the cord in lateral funiculus
+		- Interruption of this tract results in Horner’s syndrome
+			1. *miosis*
+			2. *ptosis*
+			3. *hemianhidrosis*
+- Proprioception from ipsilateral leg is carried by *fasciculus gracilis* in medial part of dorsal columns

 ### Q2.67
 A 55-yr old man is admitted to an ICU with _acute respiratory distress syndrome_ (ARDS).
 Which of the following variables is most likely to be _lower than normal_ in this patient?